arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ![](assets/featured.png)
 # Description
-The **Arduino Make Your UNO kit** is the perfect kit to learn the basics of electronics and coding by assembling your own **Arduino Uno**.
-Become familiar with soldering by mounting every single component, unleash your creativity with the **Audio Synth Shield**, and learn how to code using your new **Arduino Uno** board to create amazing projects!
+The **Arduino Make Your UNO kit** is the perfect kit to learn the basics of electronics and coding by assembling your own **Arduino UNO**.
+Become familiar with soldering by mounting every single component, unleash your creativity with the **Audio Synth Shield**, and learn how to code using your new **Arduino UNO** board to create amazing projects!

 # Target areas:
 Maker, introduction, education